Whether you like it or not, social media is here to stay.

 4. Paid Advertising

-Just like with Google Ads and other online platforms, social media is an incredible place to advertise.
+Just like Google Ads and other online platforms, social media is an incredible place to advertise.
 Not only can you show your ads to people who are actively seeking to buy what you’re selling, but you can track every bit of your success.
 So there’s no guessing how well an ad performed or how many sales you made as a result of your advertising efforts.

 Social media is an incredible place to advertise.